iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Conduct an Inmate Search in Iowa?

-Online inmate search platforms such as the IDOC offender search tool usually require the users to provide some information about inmates to facilitate the search.
+Online inmate search platforms such as the IDOC offender search tool usually require users to provide some information about inmates to facilitate the search.
 These details are filled in the query boxes.
-Typically, the information required includes an offender’s full name, date of birth, gender, offender number, offense committed, and the county of commitment.
+Typically, the information required includes an offender's full name, date of birth, gender, offender number, offense committed, and the county of commitment.

 How Can I Find an Inmate for Free in Iowa?